NataliaVelasquez18/Car_Data_Statistical_Analysis/README.md

 6. Hypothesis Testing:

 We need to evaluate each metric: Is there a difference in frequency between a participant selecting car maker A and car maker B?
 We will perform a Chi-squared test.
 The chi-squared test is used to compare the distribution of frequencies across two groups (car maker A and car maker B).
+With the P-Value and the interval of confidence we will reject or accept the hypothesis.

 7. Data needed:

 We will need to tabulate the results of the survey for the 10,000 respondents.
 Brand A and Brand B are columns and the rows are the metrics.
 Each value can only be zero or 1.